Home About Projects Gridia

 I should mention, Zelda Classic has two separate code paths for music: one is for MIDI, which I've already discussed, and the other is "zcmusic" which is just a wrapper around various audio libraries to support OGG, MP3, and various retro video-game specific formats:

 So Emscripten + SDL_mixer handles everything but these retro formats.
 For that, Zelda Classic uses the Game Music Emulator (GME) library.
 Luckily I found a fork of SDL_mixer called SDL_mixer X which integrates GME into SDL.
-It was pretty straightforward to grab that and merge the changes into the port that Emscriten uses.
+It was pretty straightforward to grab that and merge the changes into the port that Emscripten uses.
 I also needed to add GME to Emscripten's port system, which was pretty straightforward.

 I sent SDL_mixer a PR for adding GME.
 If that gets merged, I'll also add a gme option to Emscripten.
 But for now, I'm just fine with my patching workflow.